-Homage Wines is owned by the husband wife team of Avia and Simon Hawksworth.
+Homage Wines was founded and was owned by the husband wife team of Avia and Simon Hawksworth.
+As of our latest update to this review, the brand Homage is now owned by Kathryn Green and Homage is an accompanying label to Grace Family Vineyards.
 Avia has long been involved in the culinary and hospitality industries.
 Growing up in New York she would look forward to her summer vacation trips outside of the city where she would connect with the land.
 It is this connection to the land and what it produces that ultimately took her and her husband to Napa.

 She is a graduate of the Culinary Institute of America, Hyde Park (the New York campus before there was the St. Helena campus) – has been a butcher, a chef and more recently held an interesting position of “forager” with Long Meadow Ranch at their Farmstead Restaurant in St. Helena.
 She was responsible for developing humane ways to butcher livestock, finding vendors for the restaurant and in part conducting culinary research.
 Today her primary focus is managing all the day to day aspects of building their wine brand – spending her time focusing on Homage.